 Febrile seizures are convulsions caused by fever.
-They happen in 2 to 5% of children between the ages of 6 months and 5 years The older your child is when he has his first febrile seizure, the less likely he will be to have more.
-If a family member (sibling, parent, aunt or uncle, grandparent) has febrile seizures, your child may be more prone to them.
+They happen in 2 to 5% of children between the ages of 6 months and 5 years old.
+The older your child is when they have their first febrile seizure, the less likely they are to have more.
+If a family member (sibling, parent, aunt or uncle, grandparent) has had febrile seizures, your child may be more prone to them.

 How will I know if my child is having a febrile seizure?

-- Her eyes will roll upward and her head and limbs (arms, legs) will be jerky.
+- Their eyes will roll upward and their head and limbs (arms, legs) will be jerky.

-Most febrile seizures last between 30 seconds and 2 minutes and don’t have any long term effects.
+Most febrile seizures last between 30 seconds and 2 minutes and have no long-term effects.

 - Stay calm.

-- Place your child on a flat surface on his side.
-Do not move him unless he is near something dangerous.
-Do not restrain him (hold him down).
+- Place your child on a flat surface, on their side.
+Do not move them unless they are near something dangerous.
+Do not hold them own.

-- Wipe away any vomit or saliva outside his mouth, but do not put anything between his teeth.
+- Wipe away any vomit or saliva outside the mouth, but do not put anything between their teeth.

-- After the seizure stops, keep your child on his side.
+- When the seizure stops, keep your child on their side.

-- Allow him to sleep after the seizure and wake him up gradually.
+- Allow your child to sleep after the seizure and wake them up gradually.

 When should I call the doctor?

-- Call 911 if the seizure lasts longer than 3 minutes or if your baby is younger than 6 months.
+- Call 911 if the seizure lasts longer than 3 minutes or if your baby is younger than 6 months old.

 - Visit your doctor for a physical exam to rule out any other problems within a few hours of any seizure, even a brief one.